Asking your supporters to write a letter to their local paper is a big ask, but when it comes through, it's also a big, BIG win.

-Unlike an Emailing or Petition Tool, an LTE Tool thrives on original content.
+Unlike an Emailing or Petition Action, an LTE Action thrives on original content.
 You want to do everything possible to encourage supporters to write their own letters.
-That makes the Key Points section of the tool form essential.
-By default, Key Points will appear below the letter field on the second page of the tool.
+That makes the Key Points section of the action form essential.
+By default, Key Points will appear below the letter field on the second page of the action.

 Instead of including key points that can be easily copied and pasted into the letter, try using this space to ask questions that inspire readers to share their own experiences.
 A great story is important to the success of a compelling letter.
 Questions like: